nginxinc/nginx-basics-workshops/labs/lab6/readme.md

 By the end of the lab you will be able to:

-- Install and enable NJS - NGINX Java Script
+- Enable and configure NGINX Java Script
 - Create Prometheus Exporter configuration
-- Run a Docker based Prometheus Server
+- Test the Prometheus Server
-- Run a Docker based Grafana Server
+- Test the Grafana Server
-- View various Grafana Dashboards
+- View Grafana Dashboard

 ## Pre-Requisites